cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **fMergeSucceeded** - Indicates if changes made by other users are merged to the document as part of the saving process.

+- **HasPendingAutoCreate** - Indicates whether the file is in the middle of AutoCreate process

 - **IOTransactionId** - unique identifier for various phases of save operation like loading and merging of document.

 #### Office.Word.Word.DocumentDirtyFlagChanged